 Who gets invited to interview?

-Oxford receives over 20,000 applications for around 3,200 places every year and carries out around 10,000 interviews.
+Oxford typically receives over 20,000 applications for around 3,300 places every year and carries out around 10,000 interviews.
 With so many more applications than places it just isn’t possible to interview everyone.
 Tutors shortlist the candidates they feel have the strongest potential and meet their selection criteria best.
-Only those shortlisted are invited to interview in Oxford.
+Only those shortlisted are invited to interview.

 If you do not get shortlisted for interview, unfortunately that means that your application has not been successful.